NERSC/LibWrap/README.md

 * To get started go module/.
 You should create a configuration file (e.g., module/hdf5.config) with functions that needs to be wrap and other necessary parameters.
 More details in module/

-* Once a configuration file (e.g.,/module/hdf5.config) has been created run ``python parse.py yourmodulename``.
+* Once a configuration file (see at /module/hdf5.config) has been created run ``python parse.py yourmodulename``.
 This will create meta wrapper files and Makefile in output specified in the config file.
 We will assume output is in mywrapper/

 * Write your user wrappers as the names defined in the config file (example_wrap\rand is simplest example).
 For this tutorial, you can copy posix_wrap from example_usrwrap/posix to mywrapper/. posix_wrap in the example is submitting logs to MODS.
 The files for sending data to MODS resides in example_outlog/MODS/.
 Copy all files to mywrapper/.